SED Analysis of 13 Spectroscopically Confirmed Galaxies at z$\simeq$6 to Constrain UV-Slope, Model Dust Attenuation and Escape Fractions: Overview of Extant Galaxy Data Used

-To obtain the K-band data for the blue-$\beta$ galaxies, we searched the WFCAM Science Archive\footnote{http://wsa.roe.ac.uk/}.
-After identifying the dataset that observed the region containing each of the 7 blue-$\beta$ galaxies, we used DS9 \citep{Joye2003} to analyze the K-band image files.
-We selected a region around the location of each galaxy and a region of background sky devoid of object signal to estimate the source and background flux measurements on the Vega system, given the zero-point of \citet{Hodgkin2009}.
+To obtain the K-band data for the galaxies of \citetalias{Jiang2020}, we searched the WFCAM Science Archive\footnote{http://wsa.roe.ac.uk/}.
+After identifying the exposures containing each of the galaxies, we used the DS9 program \citep{Joye2003} to analyze the K-band image files from LAS or UDS.
+We selected a circular region around the location of each galaxy and a circular region of background sky devoid of object signal, their sizes based on the resolution of each image, to estimate the source and background flux measurements on the Vega magnitude system, given the zero-point of \citet{Hodgkin2009}.
+Using the region analysis function of the DS9 program, the sum of the pixel values in the regions were used to measure the flux, and the standard deviation of the background pixel values was used to estimate the uncertainties of the flux values.
 For the K-band, we used the conversion from Vega to AB magnitudes from \citet{Hewett2006}.
-We converted the apparent magnitude values to mJy as well.
+We converted the apparent AB-magnitude values to $\mu$Jy units \citep{Oke1983}.